What is Mid Century Modern?

 Is the 70s Considered Mid-Century Modern?

 While mid-century modern style peaked from the 1940s to the 1960s, the design movement continued into the 1970s.
 By this decade, design trends began shifting toward more eclectic and maximalist styles.
 The 70s saw an increased use of bolder patterns, warmer color palettes, and materials like rattan and shag carpets, diverging somewhat from the cleaner, more minimalistic ethos of mid-century modern design.
-That said, the foundations of mid-century modern continued to inspire many designers, blending seamlessly with the decade’s evolving aesthetics.
+That said, the foundations of mid-century modern continued to inspire designers, blending with the decade’s evolving aesthetics.

 How to Decorate Mid-Century Modern